Is It Grief or Obsession? 7 Ways to Deal with Difficult Thoughts After a Breakup

 7. Dreams are a part of R&R. Yes, they’re annoying.
 If you wake up and journal about them, it can be helpful in processing more “stuff.”
 I like Carl Jung’s method of “amplification.”
 Jung believed that dreams bridge the conscious and unconscious mind.
 He believed that dreams are the psyche’s way of telling us things we needed to know.
 He didn’t believe in dream interpretation like Freud did.
 He believed that each person’s dream represents things to them, but the same thing in another person’s dream might mean something entirely different.
 So it’s important to journal about it upon awakening (keep a journal near your bed and scribble in the middle of the night and figure it out in the morning by AMPLIFYING what each thing in the dream represents to you.
 Though there are “archetypes” (things common to all humans), many things in a dream are specific to the dreamer.
 It is only through amplification that you can find what your dreams mean to you.
 Instead of thinking of your dreams as irritating evils, think of them as a tool to get in touch with what your mind is busy processing.
 Whether or not you employ a dream journal, please employ a regular journal as recommended by Getting Past Your Breakup and the workbook.

 The more you differentiate between unnecessary obsession and necessary review, the easier the process gets because you’ll know which trick to pull out when.
 But journaling helps in either situation…and sometimes helps us figure out which is which.
 Remember: getting over a breakup is a marathon and not a sprint.
 Grief is a normal and natural process which is healing if you allow it to happen.
 Obsession is unnecessary misery.
 Learn which is which and what to do when.
-The Getting Past Your Breakup program teaches it.
+The Getting Past Your Breakup program is one of the only programs that teaches it.
+Learn it, live it and heal from your breakup wounds.
+YOU CAN DO THIS!

 Learn it and do it.
 YOU CAN DO THIS!!!